Welcome to study in Finland! Please read this information for the new international degree students who are starting the studies in Turku UAS.

 For further information, please see the Finnish Student Health Service website.

-You need to start looking for accommodation as soon as you have received information about being accepted to Turku UAS.
+You need to start looking for an apartment as soon as you have received information about being accepted to Turku UAS.

 If you need an apartment in Salo, please see the brochure: Accommodation in Salo.